 Loyalty Program, Sales and Marketing, and Reservation Systems.
-On August 18, 2018, Marriott launched one loyalty program with unified benefits under its three legacy loyalty brands - Marriott Rewards, The Ritz-Carlton Rewards, and Starwood Preferred Guest ("SPG").
-On February 13, 2019, the combined program completed its integration under one name, Marriott BonvoyTM.
+On February 13, 2019, we completed the integration of our three legacy loyalty programs - Marriott Rewards, The Ritz-Carlton Rewards, and Starwood Preferred Guest - under one name, Marriott BonvoyTM.
 Members have access to Marriott Bonvoy's diverse brand portfolio, rich benefits, and travel experiences.
 We refer to Marriott Bonvoy throughout this report as our "Loyalty Program."

-Our Loyalty Program is a low cost and high impact vehicle for our revenue generation efforts.
-It rewards members with points toward free hotel stays, experiences and other benefits, or miles with participating airline programs.
+Our Loyalty Program rewards members with points toward free hotel stays, access to travel experiences through our Marriott Bonvoy Tours & Activities program, miles with participating airline programs, and other benefits.
 We believe that our Loyalty Program generates substantial repeat business that might otherwise go to competing hotels.
-In 2018, Loyalty Program members purchased approximately 50 percent of our room nights.
-We continually enhance our Loyalty Program offerings and strategically market to this large and growing guest base to generate revenue.
-See the "Loyalty Program" caption in Footnote 2.
-Summary of Significant Accounting Policies for more information.
+In 2019, over 50 percent of our room nights were booked by Loyalty Program members.
+We strategically market to this large and growing guest base to generate revenue.
+See the "Loyalty Program" caption in Note 2 for more information.

-Marriott.com, our international website, and our mobile apps continued to grow significantly in 2018.
-Our web and mobile platforms allow for a seamless booking experience and easy enrollment in our Loyalty Program to book our exclusive Member Rates.
+Marriott.com, our international websites, and our mobile apps continued to grow significantly in 2019.
+Our web and mobile products allow for a seamless booking experience and easy enrollment in our Loyalty Program to book our exclusive Member Rates.
 Our Look No Further® Best Rate Guarantee ensures best rate integrity, strengthening consumer confidence in our brand, and gives guests greater access to the same rates when they book hotel rooms through our various direct channels.
-We also continue to grow engagement levels with millions of guests through our mobile guest services - check-in, check-out, service requests, mobile key, and more - across our hotel portfolio.
-In 2018, we significantly expanded the number of hotels across our portfolio that offer mobile key, enabling guests to use their mobile devices as a keycard for room entry and amenity access.
-We also expanded our mobile food ordering at selected properties, enabling guests to order food and beverages on-demand from hotel outlets.
-Our digital strategy continues to focus on creating a simple and efficient digital booking experience, while elevating the service experience through mobile guest services and generating superior guest satisfaction and more memorable stays at our properties.
+We also continue to grow engagement levels with millions of guests through our digital guest services - check-in, check-out, service requests, mobile key, and more - across our hotel portfolio.
+Our digital strategy continues to focus on creating a simple and efficient digital booking experience, while elevating the service experience through digital guest services and generating superior guest satisfaction and more memorable stays at our properties.

-At year-end 2018, we operated 22 hotel reservation centers, eight in the U.S. and 14 in other countries and territories, which handle reservation requests for our lodging brands worldwide, including franchised properties.
+At year-end 2019, we operated 22 hotel reservation centers, eight in the U.S. and 14 in other countries and territories, which handle reservation requests for our lodging brands worldwide, including franchised properties.
 We own two of the U.S. facilities and either lease the others or share space with a company-operated property.
-While pricing is set by our hotels, our reservation system manages inventory and allows us to utilize third party agents where cost effective.
+Our reservation system manages inventory and allows us to utilize third-party agents where cost effective.
 Economies of scale enable us to minimize costs per occupied room, drive profits for our owners and franchisees, and enhance our fee revenue.